azaghal/Factorio-PavementDriveAssistContinued/readme.md

 - DE (German)

 If you like this mod and you've created a translation of your own, please do not hesitate to send it to me, so that it can be made accessible to all in the next version.
 Thanks in advance!

----

-### Changelog (latest change, for full log see changelog.txt)

-Version: 2.1.7

-Date: 03.
-03. 2019

-**Major Features:**

-- Updated for Factorio 0.17.x

-**Bugfixes:**

-- **Fixed AAI related crash, when a non-player-character entered a vehicle as a passenger without a driver being present

-**Changes**:

-- Removed blue (now chemical) science pack requirement for driving assist technology